ghannamX/Fixed-Wing-arduino-Autopilot/README.md

 https://github.com/ghannamX/Fixed-Wing-arduino-Autopilot/assets/154473723/bc8be17e-3ad6-4caa-be80-c3580b49cbb8

-Here, I have mistakenly cut off the powers at that very moment when the plane needed its maximum thrust to take-off from the ground.
+Here, I have mistakenly cut off the power at that very moment when the plane needed its maximum thrust to take-off from the ground.
 Because I thought it will divert from the runway and hit the grass causing consequently damage to the propeller.